You’re not alone! Here’s how to tackle one of the most common—and least understood—skin conditions for babies, kids, and adults.

 A: “Atopic dermatitis has different characteristic patterns for different ages.
 Toddlers generally develop the rash in the folds behind the knees and elbows.
 Adults often have the head and neck areas involved, as well as the hands and feet.
 However, it’s important to know that it can be different in different people, and even different in the same person at times.”

-Q: Why do people get eczema?
+Q: Why do people - adults and babies - get eczema?

 A: “We honestly don't fully understand it.
 It remains an important and central mystery in dermatology.
 Part of it is absolutely genetic: for many children with AD, there are often other members of their family who have either AD, asthma, or allergies.
 All of these seem to be genetically related to AD.
 Skin barrier function (keeping the water in and the bad stuff like allergens, irritants, and microbes out) is also critical, and an impaired skin barrier may be the first cause of eczema for many babies.
 Another theory is the hygiene hypothesis: that we're too clean in modern times and that the immune system sort of gets bored and starts picking on the skin.